Did Mohun Bagan & East Bengal try to cut ISL deals for themselves with AIFF? | Goal.com

 The details of the same is very well documented by now but are the six clubs united in their cause?
 Sources close to the AIFF have cast a doubt on that.

-All 10 I-League clubs, with the exception of Indian Arrows, had met with AIFF President Praful Patel on July 3 to discuss their concerns regarding the future of the I-League.
+Six I-League clubs had met with AIFF President Praful Patel on July 3 to discuss their concerns regarding the future of the I-League.
 The meeting with Praful Patel was considered a groundbreaking development considering that the clubs have been angling for a meet with him for quite a few months.

 The President had suggested to the clubs that I-League will continue in parallel to the ISL for three more years.
 While he promised better broadcast for the I-League, it was suggested that the ACL spot will would go to the ISL winners while the I-League champions would get the AFC Cup play-off spot.